-Earth Day - We had a booth with interactive activity for children and families who attended the Earth Day event on April 20, 2024.
+Earth Day - We had a booth with interactive activity for children and families who attended the Earth Day event on April 22, 2023.
 The booth educated students about stormwater drainage systems and groundwater.
 Students learned where drinking water comes from, the definition of groundwater and stormwater, and how to prevent and reduce stormwater pollution.
 Photos from the event are below.

-Silverwood Physics & Science Day - Local middle and high schools from Eastern Washington and North Idaho traveled to Silverwood Amusement Park to participate in Science and Physics Day on May 23, 2024, while also enjoying the amusement park.
+Silverwood Physics & Science Day - Local middle and high schools from Eastern Washington and North Idaho traveled to Silverwood Amusement Park to participate in Science and Physics Day, while also enjoying the amusement park.
 Students took part in educational activities such as visiting the stormwater education booth, creating rollercoaster models, and measuring area using a circle.
-Together with the IDEQ and the City of Coeur d'Alene, a representative from the Highway District ran the stormwater education booth.
+Together with the IDEQ and the City of Coeur d'Alene we ran the stormwater education booth.
 The booth educated students about stormwater drainage systems and groundwater.
 Students learned where drinking water comes from, the definition of groundwater and stormwater, and how to prevent and reduce stormwater pollution.
 Photos from the event are below.